-ED 571A Art/PE/Music Methods in the PK-8 Classroom
+Art/PE/Music Methods in the PK-8 Classroom ED 571A

 This is a survey course that will investigate the curriculum and instruction of art, music, and physical education in the PK-8 Classroom.
 Particular emphasis will be given to current literature and research.
 Topics to be covered include: lesson planning, scope and sequence, grade level content appropriate for art, music and physical education, time management, technology, state and national standards.
+Prerequisite: ED 260A or equivalent coursework in Human Development and Learning Theory.